dawnenakey/dawnenakey/README.md

 - 👋 Hi, I’m @dawnenakey
 - 👀 I’m interested in ...
 AI/ML - MS in Data Science from University of Denver
-- 🌱 I’m currently learning ... how to build my projects
+- 🌱 I’m currently learning how to build ML app with LLM for post partum depression mothers for first year of their babies
 - 💞️ I’m looking to collaborate on ... any projects
 - 📫 How to reach me ... dev.dawnenakey@gmail.com